All Sessions

 Class Outline and Expectations

-In this course, students will be introduced to literature from a variety of genres: tragic play, fantasy, mystery, and satire novels, and journalistic pieces.
-Additionally, students will develop short story writing for the scholastic competition, critical...
+In this course, students will be introduced to literature from various genres: tragic play, fantasy, mystery, satire novels, and journalistic pieces.
+Additionally, students will develop short story writing for the scholastic competition, critical analysis,...

 Class Outline and Expectations